 The modem router can use a forwarding feature to remove the isolation of NAT and allow external internet hosts to intuitively communicate with the devices in the local network, thus enabling some special features.

 TP-Link modem router includes four forwarding rules.
 If two or more rules are set, the priority of implementation from high to low is Virtual Servers, Port Triggering, UPNP and DMZ.
-The modem router also has NAT Boost feature to ensure that the router has the best throughput.

 This chapter contains the following sections: